 - Cool completely.

-- Combine mayonnaise, mustard, vinegar, salt, pepper, and sugar and mix well.
+- Combine mayonnaise, mustard, vinegar, salt, pepper, and sugar in a small bowl and mix well.
 Taste and adjust seasoning and sweetness.

-- Put macaroni, celery, carrot, onion, peppers, and olives in a large bowl.
+- Put the cooled macaroni, celery, carrot, onion, peppers, and olives in a large bowl.

-- Pour mayonnaise mixture over and combine gently.
+- Pour mayonnaise mixture over and stir gently to combine.

 - Add a little more dressing if necessary before serving